 - Taught by a certified handwriting expert and school-based occupational therapist with 20 years of experience.

-Teaching Letters in Groups Workbook: This 120+ page digital handwriting workbook is available in our shop for $35.98!
+Teaching Letters in Groups Workbook: This 120+ page digital handwriting workbook is available in our Shop!
 It features all the capitals, all the lowercase, and all the letters that can be taught together on the same page.

 Please keep in mind when teaching letters…

 There’s a developmental progression to letters, too!
 Children understand straight lines first, then circular lines, then diagonal lines.